Zackie Achmat: LGBT rights activism

+Achmat wrote a much-cited article about sexuality in South African prisons in 1993, based on his personal experiences with homosexual prison gangs, notably the 28s.

 Achmat co-founded the National Coalition for Gay and Lesbian Equality in 1994, and as its director he ensured protections for gays and lesbians in the new South African Constitution, and facilitated the prosecution of cases that led to the decriminalisation of sodomy and granting of equal status to same-sex partners in the immigration process.
-Achmat wrote a much-cited article about sexuality in South African prisons, based on his personal experiences.

 HIV/AIDS activism

-Before co-founding the Treatment Action Campaign (TAC) in 1998, Achmat was a director of the AIDS Law Project based out of the University of the Witwatersrand, which is now headed by Achmat's longtime collaborator Mark Heywood.
+Achmat joined the AIDS Law Project based out of the University of the Witwatersrand in 1994, working as a paralegal under director Justice Edwin Cameron before replacing him as director that same year.
+He was involved in cases regarding the rights of HIV-diagnosed prisoners and hate crimes against gay and lesbian couples perpetrated by police.

+Achmat co-founded the Treatment Action Campaign (TAC) in 1998, a grassroots organization advocating for open and easy access to antiretroviral drugs for treating HIV.
 The AIDS Law Project and TAC work closely together in all the legal matters that arise in the course of advocating for the right to health, including prosecuting cases and defending TAC volunteers.

 Solidarity with people living with HIV and AIDS in South Africa

-Achmat publicly announced his HIV-positive status in 1998 and refused to take antiretroviral drugs until all who needed them had access to them.
-He held firm in his pledge until August 2003 when a national congress of TAC activists voted to urge him to begin antiretroviral treatment.
+Achmat publicly announced his HIV-positive status in 1998 and stated that he was refusing to take antiretroviral drugs until all who needed them had access to them.
+He began taking antiretrovirals in August 2003 when a national congress of TAC activists voted to urge him to begin antiretroviral treatment.
 He finally announced that he would start treatment shortly before the government announced that it would make antiretrovirals available in the public sector.
+Achmat's motives have never been independently established and he does not mention this incident in affidavits that he has submitted on public interest matters containing his life history.